MarcDiethelm/xtc/README.md

 </section>
 ```

-The wrapper serves as an exclusive context or namespace for the module's DOM logic and and style sheets.
+The wrapper serves as an exclusive context or namespace for the module's DOM logic and style sheets.
 A JS-only module can be applied "globally', i.e. to the whole page.

 New modules can be generated with an interactive little CLI tool.
 You start it with: